movingforward100/Shadow_R/README.md

     journal = {arXiv preprint arXiv:2406.02559},
 }

-If you have any problems in reproducing our result, please contact wdong1745376@gmail.com as soon as possible.
+If you have any problems in reproducing our result, please contact wdong1745376@gmail.com asap.